 St. Gertraud in Ulten

 The sunny village St. Gertraud at the head of the valley of Ulten is embedded in idyllic woods and meadows, surrounded by high mountains and characterized by lovely, weather-beaten wooden houses.
-It is hardly surprising that here nature lovers, jocks and people in search of tranquility come together.
+It is hardly surprising that here nature lovers, jocks and people in search of tranquillity come together.

 Admittedly, if you would like to reach the highest village of Ulten at more than 1,500 meters above sea level, you have to accept the quite long journey through almost the whole valley.
 But if you would like to spend your well-earned holidays in the middle of pristine nature, far away from the hustle and bustle of everyday life, it will be well worth it.

-Before you get to the village center of St. Gertraud you have the opportunity to get to know a specialty of Ulten, which is well-known far beyond the boundaries of the valley: the ancient larches.
+Before you get to the village centre of St. Gertraud you have the opportunity to get to know a speciality of Ulten, which is well-known far beyond the boundaries of the valley: the ancient larches.
 Legend has it that they are more than 2,000 years old.
 Due to their rotting wood today it isn’t possible to check this with certainty.
 However, they surely rank among the oldest conifers throughout Europe and their rugged bark, the up to eight meter thick trunks and the huge treetops undoubtedly verify their advanced age.